What is Homeowners Insurance and Do I Need it in NYC?

 Will the Insurance Company Check My Credit?

-Yes, your credit score will be pulled, but it will most likely be a soft inquiry, meaning that your credit score won't be affected.
+Yes, your credit score will be pulled, but it will most likely be a soft inquiry, meaning your credit score won't be affected.

-However, it's bad news if your credit isn't that great or even poor as you'll probably be denied.
+However, it's bad news if your credit isn't that great or even poor, as you'll probably be denied.

 You may even be required to install a home security system for approval.